 Some of our clients and friends have encouraged us to create this page to share a handfulof our images of the 'Caper', one of Britain's most vulnerable birds.
 So, here it is .....

 With the necessary permissions, we have been most fortunate to have been given assisted access to photograph these magnificent birds at their leks.
 For this, we convey our grateful thanks to all concerned.

-Incidentally, in the image at the very top of this page, there are actually ten hen birds.
-The tenth has her back to the camera and is located in the middle of the most obvious two hen birds on the left of the image.
+It may intererest you to know that in the image at the very top of this page, there are actually ten hen birds.
+The tenth has her back to the camera and is located in between the most obvious two hen birds on the left of the image.
 It can be a most difficult task to get these birds to pose properly ........and all at the same time!

 On the subject of posing, on very rare occasions, male 'Caper' can become so aggressive and territorial that they will attack almost anything, including humans.
 During such extraordinary encounters, the hunter (the photographer) becomes the hunted!
 The image, above, features one such bird.
 Astonishingly, it flew down from a tree, posed briefly for the camera, then launched a vicious and unprovoked assault with its battering wings and sharp beak.
 That was an experience!

 The rest of our covertly-taken selection of photographs feature normally behaved, elusive Capercaillie.
 Enjoy this small sample of our images.